Saint Louis University is a pioneer in biosecurity and disaster preparedness training and was one of the first to offer a degree program in the field.

 In addition to the admission criteria for all M.P.H. programs, the following is needed for admission to the M.P.H. in BSDP program:

-Submit your application by March 31 for priority consideration.
-You can submit GRE scores up to six months after your initial application.
+Submit your application by May 15 for priority consideration.
+You may submit GRE scores at a later date after your initial application.

 The joint concentrations require just six additional credit hours and can still be completed in two years.
 Blending concentrations enables you to combine your interests and provides additional skills that future employers will value.